johnpl-io/gars_nvidia/README.md

 ## Hardware Used

 This is the only hardware and software that was tested in which the NVIDIA AI Workbench was used on.
-While these are not preset requirements, we do not gurantee that GARS will work on a GPU with less VRAM.
+While these are not strict requirements, we do not guarantee that GARS will work on a GPU with less VRAM.
 We estimate around 8 gb of VRAM is most likely required for a smooth experience.

 - OS: Ubuntu 22.04.5 LTS x86_64
 - GPU: NVIDIA GeForce RTX 3070 Ti